MicrosoftDocs/SupportArticles-docs/support/windows-server/system-management-components/event-5605-query-mscluster-namespace.md

 ---
-title: Warning Event ID 5605 is Logged in Application log when querying MSCluster namespace through WMI
+title: Warning Event ID 5605 is Logged in Application log
 description: Describes an issue that Warning Event ID 5605 is Logged in Application log when querying MSCluster namespace through WMI. ms.date: 09/08/2020
 author: Deland-Han